 The initiative’s 10 Extremely Together young leaders from 10 different countries are experts in PVE through their own initiatives and experiences.
 They have created the first ever PVE toolkit by young people to young people, which has been used to train young people in Morocco, Uganda, Somalia, South Sudan, Nigeria, Benin, Germany, France, Switzerland, United Kingdom, Azerbaijan, the Philippines, India and Pakistan.

 Extremely Together Chapters are local networks that equip young people to reject the narratives of violent extremism, engage them in concrete actions to prevent violent extremism and promote togetherness within their communities.
-They do so by using various approaches, such as theatre, arts, sports, dialogue, communication campaigns and training.
-The initiative has established 4 local chapters in Uganda, Somalia, Pakistan, and the Philippines and has on the ground presence in Bangladesh.
+They use various approaches, such as theatre, arts, sports, dialogue, communication campaigns and training.
+The initiative has established four local chapters in Uganda, Somalia, Pakistan, and the Philippines and has on the ground presence in Bangladesh.

 The creation of good practices on how to engage and mobilize young people in peace and PVE is embedded across ET’s action.
 The initiative has also produced regional research on the factors driving youth into violent extremism among urban youth in Pakistan, the Philippines and Bangladesh.